aritchie/blog/input/posts/introducingshiny.md

 * HTTP File Transfers
 * Sensors
 * Notifications
-* Integrations with 3rd Party MVVM Frameworks like Prism, ReactiveUI, & MvvmCross

 ### Why Another Essentials or Set of Plugins?
 Well - to be fair, I've had most of these libraries before some of the other plugins existed.
 I also set out to offer a DI and background experience in a cross platform way first.
 I also wanted to open the door to other platforms like Tizen, macOS, Linux, Blazor, Uno, & possibly even Meadow as other platforms for the future.
 This library has zero focus on UI and will only focus on service processes - I'll leave the frontend stuff to Xamarin Forms & Uno.